open-contracting/standard/docs/guidance/map.md

 * **contracting process stage** (planning, tender, award, contract, implementation)
 * **public notice** (tender notice, award notice, etc.)

 The preferred approach is to eventually list *all* the data elements within your data sources in your Field-Level Mapping, decide whether to publish each, and then map each.
-The decision to publish a data element is up to you; it isn’t necessary to map all your contracting data.
+The decision to publish a data element is up to you; it isn't necessary to map all your contracting data.

 It is also important to focus on the data elements whose disclosure was prioritized by users during the [design](design) phase.
 If you have not determined which data elements are a priority, you should do this now, based on your user needs.

-Whichever approach you take, it’s important that your eventual OCDS publication contain at least as much information as your other public datasets of contracting data; otherwise, users are less likely to use your OCDS publication.
+Whichever approach you take, it's important that your eventual OCDS publication contain at least as much information as your other public datasets of contracting data; otherwise, users are less likely to use your OCDS publication.

 ### Mapping the hard cases